 Introduction: Super Easy Sourdough Bread

-You could say this is an adaptation of that recipe. https://www.instructables.com/id/Sourdough-Bread/
+You could say my recipe is an adaptation of the following recipe, which first got me started years back. https://www.instructables.com/id/Sourdough-Bread/

-I usually double this recipe and make two bowls full.
+I usually double this recipe and make two full batches.
 I use metal and ceramic bowls, whatever is at hand.

 Step 1: Combine the Ingredients